 What is a Trademark?

-When people refer to a trademark they often refer to a federal trademark versus a state trademark.
-This task list will allow you to obtain a trademark electronically using the United States Patent and Trademark Office (“USPTO”) electronic filing application.
-This task list will also walk you through several considerations to consider before filing your online application.
+When people refer to a trademark they are often referring to a federal trademark versus a state trademark.
+The following task list will allow you to obtain a trademark electronically using the United States Patent and Trademark Office (“USPTO”) electronic filing application.
+This task list will also walk you through several things to consider before filing your online application.